ory/hydra/sdk/js/swagger/docs/AdminApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json

-<a name="revokeConsentSessions"></a>
+<a name="revokeAuthenticationSession"></a>
-# **revokeConsentSessions**
+# **revokeAuthenticationSession**
-> revokeConsentSessions(subject, opts)
+> revokeAuthenticationSession(user)

-Revokes consent sessions of a subject for a specific OAuth 2.0 Client
+Invalidates all login sessions of a certain user

-This endpoint revokes a subject&#39;s granted consent sessions for a specific OAuth 2.0 Client and invalidates all associated OAuth 2.0 Access Tokens.
+This endpoint invalidates a user&#39;s authentication session.
+After revoking the authentication session, the user has to re-authenticate at ORY Hydra.
+This endpoint does not invalidate any tokens.

 ### Example
 ```javascript